 Net-zero energy strategies have the potential to significantly impact the indoor air quality of buildings.
 This project is designed to better understand how strategies to achieve net-zero energy and sustainable buildings will impact the concentrations of high-priority indoor air contaminants and to support the development of effective low-energy solutions that also improve the health of indoor environments.
-Specific project outcomes include improved field test methods for measuring the generation and transport of ultrafine particles and formaldehyde in buildings, reference materials and standards for product emissions testing, and performance measures for low-energy ultrafine particle controls.
+Specific project outcomes include improved test methods for measuring the emission of aldehydes and amines from spray polyurethane foam insulation (SPF), development of formaldehyde reference materials for product emissions testing, and performance measures for low-energy indoor air quality controls.

-Objective: To develop test methods, reference materials, and innovative low-energy contaminant control strategies, and enable their integration into building design and retrofit guidance, standards, codes, and building material emissions labeling programs by FY2015.
+Objective - To develop test methods, reference materials, and control strategies to ensure low contaminant levels in low-energy buildings, and to enable their integration into building design and retrofit guidance, standards, codes, and building material emissions labeling programs.

 What is the new technical idea?
 NIST is developing the measurement science required to support strategies that maintain or improve indoor air quality (IAQ) in high-performance buildings.
-Changes that are being made in the design, operation and furnishing of buildings to save energy and promote sustainability (e.g., envelope insulation and tightening, alternative ventilation approaches, and installation of “green” building materials) have the potential to alter the indoor environment, with the potential to adversely affect the health and productivity of building occupants.1,2 NIST is focusing on how building and system designs impact contaminants of particular concern,3 specifically ultrafine particles (UFP) from indoor and outdoor sources, and formaldehyde and other volatile organic compounds (VOCs) and semi-VOCs (SVOCs) from building materials and products.
+Changes that are being made in the design, operation and furnishing of buildings to save energy and promote sustainability (e.g., envelope insulation and tightening, alternative ventilation approaches, and installation of "green" building materials) have the potential to alter the indoor environment, with the potential to adversely affect the health and productivity of building occupants.
+[1,2]

 Fisk, W.J. and Rosenfeld, A.H.
 (1997).
 Estimates of Improved Productivity and Health from Better Indoor Environments, Indoor Air, Vol 7:3.